Visa & Permits for traveling Tibet/ Kailash

-Enter Tibet from Mainland China: - Foreign travellers, who want to visit in Tibet through China, need Chinese visa in their passport and Tibet traveller permit.
+Enter Tibet from Mainland China: - Foreign travelers, who want to visit Tibet through China, need a Chinese visa in their passport and a Tibet traveler permit.
 To enter Tibet from any part of mainland China except Hong Kong and Macao, a Chinese visa is necessary.
-Your Chinese visa should be in your passport while applying for Tibetan permit.
-Touch Kailash Travels and tour need scan passport copy and Chinese visa scan copy for processing.
+Your Chinese visa should be in your passport while applying for a Tibetan permit.
+Touch Kailash Travels and tour need scan passport copy and a Chinese visa scan copy for processing.
 Chinese visa is best to obtain in your home country.
-Entering Tibet from Nepal is with a different process.
+Entering Tibet from Nepal is a different process.

-Travel to Tibet through Nepal: - If you make entry into Tibet from Kathmandu, Nepal, you do not need any Chinese visa but you need Tibetan permit which will be issued from the Chinese Embassy in Kathmandu.
+Travel to Tibet through Nepal: - If you make entry into Tibet from Kathmandu, Nepal, you do not need any Chinese visa but you need a Tibetan permit which will be issued by the Chinese Embassy in Kathmandu.
 The Tibetan visa you get in Kathmandu is a "group visa".
-A "group visa" is not entered in travellers passports but is a separate sheet of paper issued in duplicate by the Chinese consulate in Kathmandu, listing all members of the group.
-It usually allows a stay up to your package days or depends on the situation of Chinese immigration policy.
-A "group" may be any number of travellers, and maybe just one traveller.
-One or more travellers entering Tibet together with others may wish to have their own separate group visa so they are able to separate from the others.
-Obtaining a group visa requires at least two days in Kathmandu and all the procedure is by Touch Kailash Travels and Tours which is including in your Tibet Tour package.
+A "group visa" is not entered in travelers passports but is a separate sheet of paper issued in duplicate by the Chinese consulate in Kathmandu, listing all members of the group.
+It usually allows a stay up to your package days or depends on the situation of the Chinese immigration policy.
+A "group" may be any number of travelers, and maybe just one traveler.
+One or more travelers entering Tibet together with others may wish to have their own separate group visa so they are able to separate from the others.
+Obtaining a group visa requires at least two days in Kathmandu and all the procedure is by Touch Kailash Travels and Tours which is included in your Tibet Tour package.

 Tibet Permit / Tibet Tourism Bureau (TTB) Permit